Readpato/dashboard-zoo-cologne-challenge/TASKS.md

 There will be no loop with the reviewer, so nobody is going to answer your notes, questions, musings, ... - their main aim is to showcase your thought process for a fellow developer who will inspect this challenge.
 For the texts you can write everything from a bullet list to a book, but be aware that in development we usually try to optimize for a combination of dense information + understandability by every team member.
 We firmly believe that good communication and conceptualization is as important to being a developer as the coding itself.

+// Pato: Hi there, I'm Patrick (but everyone calls me Pato).
+I find the paragraph below super on point, thanks for adding it!

 The challenge tries to be similar to the real-world with the kinds of problems and solutions that would occur in every-day-project-work.
 There will be no questions asking you to optimize runtime-complexity in O-notation to the max for algorithm Y - these sort of questions do not make any sense in our opinion.
 Being close to the real-world also means that you may bring in CSS/JS Libraries to help you develop, just make sure that everything still runs in stackblitz.

 The tool we use here is called `stackblitz`.
 It functions as a fully integrated development environment (IDE).
 You can go through the full challenge here.
 If you want to use your local environment you can also download the project using the small "cloud icon" at the top left corner of the screen, just right of "Project". _In the end, the challenge code must run in here inside `stackblitz`, so `pnpm run dev` has to work.
 If this is not the case, we will not be able to review your challenge!_